 Tuition refunds for students enrolled in online programs who reside in certain states will be issued in accordance with the policies required by the laws and regulations of those states.
 However, if the school’s standard Refund Policy is more beneficial to those students, the school will follow its standard Refund Policy.
 State-specific refund policies are listed below.

 The Presidio Graduate School Consumer Disclosures page at https://www.presidio.edu/consumer-disclosures/ provides links to a suite of important Presidio Graduate School information, disclosures, policies and procedures.
 Per the Higher Education Opportunity Act, this information is intended to provide an assortment of pertinent and helpful information to prospective students, current students, their families, support persons, and other interested parties.
 This information web page includes resources and links to academic policies, financial aid resources, general institutional information, health, safety and security items, student services, admissions expectations, and a variety of other areas.
 See https://www.presidio.edu/consumer-disclosures/ for more information.

 Update status current as of June 30, 2021.

 Each institution of higher education is required to provide all prospective and current students with the contact information for the state agency, or agencies, that handle complaints against postsecondary education institutions offering online (distance) learning within that state.

 If a prospective or current student has a complaint, we encourage you to resolve them informally or formally through Student Services before submitting a complaint to an external entity.
 Please contact our senior administration at email@example.com with any concerns or questions.

-Should a student wish to file a complaint in their home state, please select the state contact on the State Complaint located in the student handbook, available here: https://www.presidio.edu/academics/student-handbook/.
+Should a student wish to file a complaint in their home state, please select the state contact on the State Complaint located in the student catalog, available here: https://www.presidio.edu/academics/student-catalog/.